The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: Gaussian fields with stationary increments

 Mean-square directional derivatives and sample path differentiability of Gaussian random fields have been well studied.
-See, for example, Adler (1981), Adler and Taylor (2007), Potthoff (2010), Xue and Xiao (2011).
-In particular, general sufficient conditions for a Gaussian random field to have a modification whose sample functions are in $C^{k}(\R^N)$ are given by Adler and Taylor (2007).
-For a Gaussian random field $X= \{X(t), t \in \R^N\}$ with stationary increments, Xue and Xiao (2011) provided conditions for its sample path differentiability in terms of the spectral density function $f(\lambda)$.
-Similar argument can be applied to give the following spectral condition for the sample functions of $X$ to be in $C^{k}(\R^N)$, whose proof is given in Cheng (2013) and is omitted here.
+See, for example, \citet{Adler81}, \citet{AT07}, \citet{Potthoff10}, \citet{XX09}.
+In particular, general sufficient conditions for a Gaussian random field to have a modification whose sample functions are in $C^{k}(\R^N)$ are given by \citet{AT07}.
+For a Gaussian random field $X= \{X(t), t \in\R^N\}$ with stationary increments, \citet{XX09} provided conditions for its sample path differentiability in terms of the spectral density function $f(\lambda)$.
+A similar argument can be applied to give the following spectral condition for the sample functions of $X$ to be in $C^{k}(\R^N)$, whose proof is given in \citet{ChengPhD} and is omitted here.